crate/crate/blackbox/docs/general/dql/selects.rst

    subquery using :ref:`unnest`, it is then possible to use GROUP BY on the subquery.

-   GROUP BY doesn't work on columns of type :ref:`STRING <data-type-string>` if the column is indexed using a fulltext analyzer.
+   GROUP BY doesn't work on columns of type :ref:`STRING <data-type-text>` if the column is indexed using a fulltext analyzer.
 By default STRING columns are indexed using a plain analyzer which allows GROUP BY operations.